flaviovs/vault_client/README.md

 This is the reference client for the Vault system.
-It allows one to setup a system to securely exchange secret information (such as passwords, API keys, etc.) between two parties (e.g., an Hapinness Engineer and a support user).
+It allows one to setup a system to securely exchange secret information (such as passwords, API keys, etc.) between two parties (e.g., an Happiness Engineer and a support user).

 This app is only a thin client to the Vault engine, which is the